Annie Leibovitz: LeBron James / King Kong photoshoot

-In 2008, Leibovitz choreographed a photoshoot featuring LeBron James and Gisele Bündchen that graced the cover of Vogue.
+In 2008, Leibovitz choreographed a photoshoot featuring LeBron James and Gisele Bündchen that appeared on the cover of Vogue.
 The cover was the first time a black man appeared on Vogue.
 The cover drew controversy due to its depiction of James posing with his hand around Bündchen's waist, similar to that of a poster of King Kong holding onto Fay Wray.
-Jemele Hill and many others acknowledged the gorilla-like pose plays on racial stereotypes.
+People including Jemele Hill said the gorilla-like pose played on racial stereotypes.
 Magazine analyst Samir Husni believed the photo to be deliberately provocative, adding on Today, "So when you have a cover that reminds people of King Kong and brings those stereotypes to the front, black man wanting white woman, it's not innocent".
-The Fashion Post magazine named it one of the most controversial Vogue magazine covers, ranking it number 3.
+The Fashion Post magazine ranked it the third-most controversial Vogue magazine cover.

 Miley Cyrus photoshoot

 On April 25, 2008, Entertainment Tonight reported that 15-year-old Miley Cyrus had posed topless for a photo shoot with Vanity Fair.
 The photograph and subsequently released behind-the-scenes photographs show Cyrus topless, her bare back exposed but her front covered with a bedsheet.
 The photo was taken by Leibovitz.
 The full photograph was published with an accompanying story on The New York Times' website on April 27, 2008.
 On April 29, 2008, The New York Times clarified: though the pictures left an impression that she was bare-breasted, Cyrus was wrapped in a bedsheet and was actually not topless.
 Some parents expressed outrage at the nature of the photograph, which a Disney spokesperson described as "a situation [that] was created to deliberately manipulate a 15-year-old in order to sell magazines".
 In response to the Internet circulation of the photo and ensuing media attention, Cyrus released a statement of apology on April 27: "I took part in a photo shoot that was supposed to be 'artistic' and now, seeing the photographs and reading the story, I feel so embarrassed.
 I never intended for any of this to happen and I apologize to my fans who I care so deeply about."
 Leibovitz also released a statement saying: "I'm sorry that my portrait of Miley has been misinterpreted....
 The photograph is a simple, classic portrait, shot with very little makeup, and I think it is very beautiful."